 Mortar is used as the "glue" to bond masonry units to one another.
 While it can be mixed to be as strong as concrete, it generally doesn't require the strength of concrete.
-It's the bonding characteristics, primarily, that the mason is more concerned with that the strength.
-Mixing mortar with a higher water to cement ratio typically creates a product that bonds well.
+It's the bonding characteristics, primarily, that the mason is more concerned with than the strength.
+Mixing mortar with a higher water-to-cement ratio typically creates a product that bonds well.
 This is just the opposite when it comes to concrete mixes.
-Concrete that is mixed with a lower water to cement ratio will be stronger and more aligned with its intended purpose.
+Concrete that is mixed with a lower water-to-cement ratio will be stronger and more aligned with its intended purpose.

 Another difference, that many masons would say is the main difference, between mortar and concrete is the addition of hydrated lime into the mix for mortar.
 Lime has been added to mortar for over 2,000 years.
 So we could say it's a pretty well proven technology.
 It's stood the test of time.

 The addition of lime to the mortar mix provides the mason with many benefits:

 Plasticity: The lime causes the mix to be more elastic, which helps the mason to evenly spread the mortar onto the bricks, stones or blocks with a trowel.
 Lime in the mix helps it hang on to more water than without the addition of lime.
 This improves the mixes ability to penetrate into the masonry units and bond better.
 By also slowing the drying process and bonding more thoroughly to the masonry units, the lime reduces the amount of cracking along the mortar joints.
 This in turn reduces the amount of water penetration possible once the mortar joints are set (hardened).